Zorroa/zorroa-js-frontend-library/README.md

 ## Deploying the project

-This is in flux as the system is migrated to the cloud.
-One day merging to qa and master will trigger deploys to a staging server and production respectively.

-For now though files are copy and pasted in to RPM builds.
-To perform a production build run `npm run build`, and copy the `./bin` directory to the relevant places.
+Run `npm run deploy` to create a Docker image.
+The Docker image will contain a freshly compiled version of the Curator.
+The image can then be pushed to any server that supports Docker images.

 More information on deploy processes can be found on the wiki at https://wiki.zorroa.com/display/TECH/SDLC+Explained

 ### SSL in Production

 The docker container can be configured to automatically pull SSL certificate files from a GCS bucket.
 To set this up create a bucket and upload a key.pem and cert.pem file to the bucket.
 When running the container set the GCLOUD_SSL_BUCKET env var.
 This env var should be the name of the bucket, optionally it can be the complete path to a folder within a bucket.
 Examples are "my-ssl-certs-bucket" or "my-configs-bucket/ssl-certs".

 ## Development Tools